 For instance, the slow-setting gypsum mortar was used to lubricate, move, and set the stones in place.
 Gypsum mortar, made from plaster and sand, is still relied on today to create structures in drier parts of the world.

-But before the stones can be set, they need to be maneuvered into place.
+But before the stones can be set, they need to be manoeuvred into place.

 The question of how the workers managed to haul the enormous rocks required to create the pyramids has tantalized historians for years.

-Once there, many point towards the invention of ramps and levers to help maneuver stones into place, just as we do today.
+Once there, many points towards the invention of ramps and levers to help maneuver stones into place, just as we do today.

 Have we been unknowingly continuing on a tried-and-tested practice in construction that dates back to the time of the pharaohs?